 Note: This may be easier to mix in small quantities.

-- Pour a cup of powdered sugar onto a clean surface and spoon the marshmallow fluff on top!
+STEP 2.
+Pour 1 cup of powdered sugar onto a clean surface and spoon the marshmallow fluff on top!

-Continue to knead and play with your marshmallow slime, and incorporate the powdered sugar as needed.
+Continue to knead and play with your marshmallow slime, and incorporate more powdered sugar as needed.

 See all the ways we LOVE to make edible slime and edible science activities with kids.
 Using food is always a hit.
 Click on photos below to learn more.